Pjmcnally/ticker/README.md

 # ticker

 This will be a simple Python app that, when executed, will ask for a stock symbol.
-It will then open search pages in several prespecified websites.
+It will then open search pages in several pre-specified websites.

 Sites: